 Physical – Poor muscle tone resulting in not being able to hold the head up when sitting for long or breathe properly because of slouching.
 Cannot sit up by yourself or straight at a desk.
 Too much muscle tension resulting in pain and possible injury to certain muscles.
 Lack energy and tires easily.
 Poor coordination between upper and lower body.
 Poor coordination skills generally.
 Doesn’t like physical sports or moving about much.

 Emotional – Not being able to manage or control feelings / emotions.
 Not able to express themselves.
 Not feeling ‘safe and secure’ to be able to venture out into the environment and world around you.
+Not feeling ‘connected’ with people or in the world.
+Lack of ‘bonding and attachment’ through neglect or abandonment at an early age.
 Lack motivation, self confidence and low self-esteem.

 Behavioural – ADHD / ADD.
 Not being able to manage sudden outbursts.
 Not being able to sit still for long.
 Challenges with attention and focus.
 Hyperactivity.
 Lack alertness/ADD.
 Always interrupting inappropriately.
 Does not understand ‘wait’.
 Impulsive.
 Over-reacts.

 Cognitive – Not being able to take in and process information, remember, give the most appropriate response to any situation and achieve success in learning.
-Lack comprehension skills being able to think clearly, reason, rationalise in difficult situations or problem solve
+Lack comprehension skills being able to think clearly, reason, rationalise in difficult situations or problem solve.
+Academic skills can be difficult to access.

 What can be done to help Early Years development?